You searched: 238 results

 Mulga

-Mulga is a landscape shrub or small tree originating from outback Australia and is well suited to dry climates.
-It is long introduced into Kenya, South Africa and the south-western United States.A highly variable species, it has up to ten naturally e... more...
+Mulga is a landscape shrub or small tree native to outback Australia and well suited to dry climates.
+It has been introduced into Kenya, South Africa and the south-western United States.A highly variable species, it has up to ten naturally evolved va... more...

 • Earleaf Acacia